krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_08_Auto_Create_Directories.md

 Delete the first two tasks and replace the first task with one that deletes the `tmp` directory, cleaning up all the files.

-##### Step 7

-Add a new task to create a config file inside the new directories

-> **Note:** The difference in the parameter here is that we are using `touch` to create an empty file.
-We are also using the Ansible magic variable of `inventory_hostname` to create unique files based on each device name.
-The `file` module with the parameter `state: absent` will delete the directory and all the sub-directories and files in an idempotent fashion.
+> **Note:** The `file` module with the parameter `state: absent` will delete the directory and all the sub-directories and files in an idempotent fashion.

 ```yaml